-1.4 Project Area and Beneficiaries
+1.3 Project Area and Beneficiaries

-The Project will operate at both national and provincial levels, with the five participating provinces currently being Western Province, Malaita, Choiseul, Isabel and Greater Honiara.
-The purchase of consumables is expected to cover all provinces under the central coordination of MHMS, while infrastructure investments will largely focus on the provinces of Malaita, Choiseul, Isabel, Western Province and Honiara.
+The Project will operate at both national and provincial levels, with the six participating provinces currently being Western Province, Malaita, Choiseul, Isabel, Central and Guadalcanal.
+The purchase of consumables is expected to cover all provinces under the central coordination of MHMS, while infrastructure investments will largely focus on the provinces of Malaita, Choiseul, Isabel, Western Province and Guadalcanal Province (which includes Honiara).